dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

 done
 ```

-Now let's filter out taxa with low abundances by obtaining genera that comprise at least 1 percent of the total reads
+Now let's filter out taxa with low abundances by obtaining genera that comprise at least 1 percent of the total reads:

 ```
 for i in *trim2.out